Welcome from the Executive Headteacher

 We did not come to fear the future.
 We came here to shape it.
 Barack Obama

 This is the quotation emblazoned on the wall of the main hall at St Birinus School and it encapsulates the school’s drive and ethos.
 We want all of our boys to grow into young men who make a positive difference in the world.
 The school’s mission statement ‘Inspiring Excellence through Care, Courtesy and Commitment’ signals this ambition and our belief that we do so through growing young people with deeply-held values and character.
 Since being rated as ‘Good’ once more by Ofsted in March 2016, excellent leadership and teamwork at all levels of the school are ensuring that the school continues to moves from strength to strength.
-This summer’s GCSE results place the school in the top 30% of all schools nationally and the top 5% for boys’ progress across the country.
+The summer’s GCSE results were strong again, placing the school in the top 25% of all schools nationally for boys’ progress.
 We are very proud!

 The year ahead promises to be an exciting one at St Birinus as student leadership is developed further, with a particular focus on the concept of modern masculinity or what it means to be a man in the twenty first century.
 We are delighted to widen the curriculum to include Mandarin Chinese from Year 7 and GCSE Dance from Year 9.
 Music will be led across both schools by Mr Dingley, as Director of Music for Ridgeway Education Trust.
 We are committed to offering a wide curriculum offer to all of our students where Art, Music, Drama and Dance are valued equally alongside Maths and STEM subjects to provide a wide and enriching curriculum for all of our students.
-We look forward to basing the Didcot Sixth Form entirely at St Birinus School and we are proud of the bespoke sixth form teaching and learning centre, cafe and study spaces that we have created for our sixth form students who are wonderful role models for the boys in main school.
+Didcot Sixth Form is now based at St Birinus School and we are proud of the bespoke sixth form teaching and learning centre, cafe and study spaces that we have created for our sixth form students who are wonderful role models for the boys in main school.